GodishalaAshwith/ProcteredMERN/Readme.md

 npm run dev
 ```

-2. Open the printed URL (typically `http://localhost:5173`).
+3. Open the printed URL (typically `http://localhost:5173`).

-Note: The frontend API base URL is currently set to `http://localhost:5000/api` in `frontend/src/utils/api.js`.
-If you change the backend port or host, update it accordingly.
+**For production deployment**, see [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed instructions on configuring environment variables for platforms like Vercel, Netlify, or Render.

 ---